NuSTAR Observations of AGN with Low Observed X-ray to [OIII] Luminosity Ratios: Heavily Obscured AGN or Turned-Off AGN?: Discussion

 \subsection{Obscuration}

-Of the galaxies in our sample, all but two have the X-ray spectra typical of obscured AGN.
+Of the galaxies in our sample, all but two have the X-ray spectra typical of obscured AGN, displaying the soft thermal emission from 0.5-2 keV, a hard reflection component and narrow Fe K$\alpha$ line, and the Compton hump at $\sim 20$~keV (for examples, see NGC 1386 or IC 3639).
 The hydrogen column densities of the AGN are summarized in Table \ref{tab:summary}.
 We replicate the result that NGC 1386 and IC 3639 are Compton-thick.
 NGC 3982 is also Compton-thick.
 NGC 4501, NGC 4922, and both AGNs in Mrk 463 are obscured, but not quite at the Compton-thick level.
 NGC 6890 was nearly Compton-thick during the time of its \xmm{} observations, but became definitively Compton-thin during later observations.
 This makes it a new X-ray changing-look AGN \citep[e.g.][]{2003MNRAS.342..422M}.
 NGC 3627 and NGC 5005 are unobscured.

 It is noteworthy that our selection method (searching for AGN that are underluminous in soft X-rays relative to their [\ion{O}{3}] luminosity), which is a common method of selecting Compton thick AGN candidates, resulted in a sample where only 33\% of the objects were actually Compton thick at the time of their \nustar{} observations.
 Most (77\%) of the AGN are indeed heavily obscured ($N_{\rm H} > 10^{23} \,{\rm cm}^{-2}$).